 The figures of merit are computed as follows.
 We fix the number $n$ of spins in the conditioned posterior, and for each cluster, indexed by $j$, we compute the Mahalanobis distance \cite{mahalanobis_GeneralizedDistanceStatistics_1936} from each of the spins, indexed by $k$, i.e.

 From this distance, we compute the ML metrics as follows: \begin{itemize} \item We identify all spins for which $d_{j, k} \le t $, with $t \sim \mathcal{O}(1)$ being an arbitrarily chosen threshold value.
-These are flagged as {true positives}, i.e. they are been correctly identified in the cluster.
+These are flagged as {true positives}, i.e. they {have} been correctly identified in the cluster.
 We indicate the number of true positives in a cluster with TP$_{j}$.
 In this manuscript, we have chosen $t=4$.
-Assuming that the cluster is Gaussian this means a probability of $13.5\%$ for a point belonging to the cluster to be flagged as a false negative. \item The weight of the cluster $\#S_{n, j}$ is rounded and if the difference between $\lfloor \#S_{n, j} \rceil$ and the number of true spins identified through the Mahalanobis distance is positive, these spins are considered false positives.
+Assuming that the cluster is Gaussian, this means a probability of $13.5\%$ for a point belonging to the cluster to be flagged as a false negative. \item The weight of the cluster $\#S_{n, j}$ is rounded, and if the difference between $\lfloor \#S_{n, j} \rceil$ and the number of true spins identified through the Mahalanobis distance is positive, these spins are considered false positives.
 The number of false positives in the cluster is